LorenData/ECGrid-API/README.md

 HTTP ECGridOS API v4.1 .NET 6 Console App WebClient - Example of use for the .Net 6 using deprecated WebClient.

+HTTP ECGridOS API v4.1 .NET 6 Console App ServiceCollections - Example of use for the .Net 6 using ServiceCollections and Dependency Injection.

 # Unified AS2 via ECGrid APIs